-Jewfolk, Inc. is the premier Jewish engagement organization in our local community that connects, engages, and inspires Jewish adults by using innovative methods, strategies, and communication to:
+Jewfolk, Inc. is is a Minnesota-based 501(c)(3) nonprofit that informs, connects, engages, and inspires Jewish adults using innovative methods, strategies, and communication.
+Our goals are to:

 - Connect people and deepen personal relationships;